 “Says you hate the weekend crowd,” a stranger replied, her voice melodic, warm, and silky.
 “No more, no less.”

 Vivian turned to look at the person who had intruded into her personal monologue of self-pity, offering a wan smile in return.
-Platinum hair pulled back into a simple pony-tail, her eyes were deep sapphires in the dark bar.
+The woman’s platinum hair pulled back into a simple pony-tail, her eyes were deep sapphires in the dark bar.
 She almost had to fight to not get lost in those eyes.

 “I don’t know about that,” Vivian mumbled after what felt like long seconds, finally tearing herself from the stranger’s gaze.
 “I think it paints me pretty well – just a dumb girl who got in over her head.”
 She smiled in spite of herself.
 Self-deprecation had become a routine escape since she left the school.